 CISC 7902X Research Project II Minimum of 90 hours of independent work; 3 credits Development of computer systems supervised by a staff member.
 Students work individually or in groups and are expected to prepare a detailed report describing the project and its contributions.
 Achievement is measured by demonstrable attainment of the project's goals.
-Prerequisite: Computer and Information Science 7900X [790X].

-CISC 7940X Seminar in Computer Science I 37% hours plus independent work; 3 credits Readings, discussions, and reports on topics in computer science.
-CISC 7942X Seminar in Computer Science II $37\frac{1}{2}$ hours plus independent work each term; 3 credits each term Readings, discussions, and reports on topics in computer science.
+Prerequisite: Computer and Information Science 7900X [790X] CISC 7940X Seminar in Computer Science I 371⁄2 hours plus independent work; 3 credits Readings, discussions, and reports on topics in computer science.
+CISC 7942X Seminar in Computer Science II 371⁄2 hours plus independent work each term; 3 credits each term Readings, discussions, and reports on topics in computer science.
 Prerequisite: Computer and Information Science 7940X [780.1X].
-CISC 7950X Advanced Seminar in Computer Science I $37 \slash 2$ hours plus independent work; 3 credits Readings, discussions, and reports on advanced topics in computer science.
-CISC 7952X Advanced Seminar in Computer Science II $37 \slash 2$ hours plus independent work; 3 credits Readings, discussions, and reports on advanced topics in computer science.
-Prerequisite: Computer and Information Science 7950X [785.1X], 7900X [790X], or 7902X [791X] CISC 7990G Thesis Research Hours to be arranged; 3 credits Research for the master's thesis supervised by a faculty member.
+CISC 7950X Advanced Seminar in Computer Science I 371⁄2 hours plus independent work; 3 credits Readings, discussions, and reports on advanced topics in computer science.
+CISC 7952X Advanced Seminar in Computer Science II 371⁄2 hours plus independent work; 3 credits Readings, discussions, and reports on advanced topics in computer science.
+Prerequisite: Computer and Information Science 7950X [785.1X], 7900X [790X], or 7902X [791X] CISC 7980G Health Informatics Internship 150 hours conference and independent work; 3 credits An off-campus internship jointly supervised by a health center sponsor and by a faculty member.
+The course requires the student to participate in computer science-related activities in a health-related setting.
+The student will be required to write periodic reports on activities and a final paper.

+Prerequisite: Completion of at least 21 credits of required graduate courses.
+CISC 7990G Thesis Research Hours to be arranged; 3 credits Research for the master's thesis supervised by a faculty member.
 No more than 6 credits may be counted toward the degree.
 Credit is not earned until the thesis is accepted.
 Prerequisite: permission of the chairperson.

 CISC 7992G Thesis Research Hours to be arranged; 3 credits Research for the master's thesis supervised by a faculty member.
 No more than 6 credits may be counted toward the degree.
 Credit is not earned until the thesis is accepted.
 Prerequisite: CISC 7990G and permission of the chairperson.
 CISC 7994G Thesis Research Hours to be arranged; 2 credits Research for the master's thesis supervised by a faculty member.
 No more than 6 credits may be counted toward the degree.
 Credit is not earned until the thesis is accepted.
 Prerequisite: CIS 7992 and permission of the chairperson.